czheluo/MLCV/_posts/2018-05-12-An-Efficient-Iterative-Screen-Regression-model-For-Genome-wide-Association-Study-in-Structured-Populations.md

 <div align="center"><img src="{{ "/images/Blog/GWAS/bmdqq.png" | prepend: site.baseurl }}"></div>

 ### Calculated time
+Comparison of computing time of ISR and others methods in the third simulation scenarios.
+The average of computing times using five methods (FarmCPU-R, GEMMA-C++, CMLM-R, MLMM-R, and FASTmrEMMA-R) are compared with ISR-M (MATLAB language) for 100 simulations.
+The dataset containing 1161 individuals genotyped with 20000 markers.
+Simulation studies using a computer with an Inter(R) i3-6100 @3.7GHz CPU in windows 10.

 <div align="center"><img src="{{ "/images/Blog/GWAS/bar_time.jpg" | prepend: site.baseurl }}"></div>

-#### If you have any question for our model, and Found any omission (bug) .
+#### If you have interested in our model or any question and omission (bug).
 Please feel free to contact us.

 * [Meng Luo](https://github.com/mengluoML)
 * [Shiliang Gu](http://www.wheatlab-yzu.com/article_show.asp?id=2184)